Arid BioCredit Pilot

 5. SAMPLING DESIGN

-A total of 24 camera traps and 12 acoustic monitors will be placed on each farm.
-Sampling will occur in a grid-like pattern on each farm, with a randomized starting point and a ~2km inter-trap distance.
-At each sampling point, two camera traps and a single acoustic recorder will be deployed.
-The devices will be deployed as floating detectors, menaing that they can be located anywhere in a radius of up to 50m from the pre-defined sampling site, so as to maximize detections.
-One acoustic monitor will be deployed at each sampling site, at the same place as one of the camera traps.
-The camera trap station with the least acoustic interferance (wind, water, road noise) should be selected for the deployment of the acoustic sensor.
+At each sampling site, two camera traps and a single acoustic recorder will be deployed as floating detectors, meaning that they can be located anywhere in a radius of up to 50m from the pre-defined sampling site, so as to maximize detections.
+The acoustic sensor will be deployed at the same station as one of the camera traps.
+The camera trap station with the least acoustic interference (wind, water, road noise) should be selected for the deployment of the acoustic sensor.

 5.1 Camera Traps

+Camera trapping will follow the standard arid rangelands camera-trapping protocols.
 Cameras should be set on a pole or tree.
 Cameras should be placed such that the motion detector is 45 cm above the ground.
 When placing float cameras, each camera should be placed along a distinct feature.
 Two cameras should not be placed along the same game trail, road, or drainage line.
-All cameras must be at least 50 m apart from each other.
+All cameras must be at least 50 m apart from each other and not more than 100 m apart from each other.
 Vegetation can be trimmed in front of cameras, especially tufts of grass directly beneath the camera that could grow and obscure the motion detector or lens.
 Cameras should operate with a full complement of batteries and a clean sd card.
-See Standard Operating Procedures for camera settings.

 5.3 Vegetation Survey